frogermcs/codebase-dump/Readme.md

 - The workflow is triggered manually with workflow_dispatch.
 - It installs codebase-dump and generates a .md file named project_dump_for_llm.md, containing the code structure and summary.
+- The --audit-upload flag sends the output to the audits API on https://repo-analysis-app.vercel.app/
 - The generated file is then uploaded as an artifact for easy access and download.

 ## What next?

+### Use it on your own
 Once you get your codebase dump, copy that into one of LLMs as input prompt and start asking Gemini, ChatGPT, Claude and others questions related to your codebase.
 For example, ask about "what are suggested steps to refactor this code into //your choice// architecture.".

 For inspiration on possible prompts, check [LLM Prompts section](https://github.com/kamilstanuch/codebase-digest?tab=readme-ov-file#llm-prompts-for-enhanced-analysis) in the Codebase Digest repository.

+## Use Repo-analysis-app

+Codebase dump was also uploaded to https://repo-analysis-app.vercel.app/ application.
+When you launch the link which was returned to you, you can run some pre-configured code audits, like architecture refactoring hints, missing tests or simplification hints.